An Overview of Assault and Battery Crimes

 Assault: A Crime of Physical Violence Against Others

 Assault is a crime of physical violence against another person.
 It may refer only to the threat of violence caused by a threat or the immediate show of force.
-Assault is often defined to include violence, but assault may include any physical contact with another person without their consent.
+Assault is often defined as violence, but assault may include physical contact with another person without their consent.

-Provoked or aggravated assault is one that is made with a deadly weapon or tool, like a gun or a knife.
-If someone is holding a gun in his hand and threatens to shoot unless the woman submits to rape, however, he does not commit the actual crime, but he can be charged with aggravated assault.
+Provoked or aggravated assault is made with a deadly weapon or tool, like a gun or a knife.
+If someone is holding a gun and threatens to shoot unless the woman submits to rape, he does not commit the actual crime but can be charged with aggravated assault.
 On the other hand, normal assault is threatening to sexually, physically, or otherwise abuse a person without hitting him with a deadly weapon.

-Another type of assault called motor vehicle assault is quite different from the ones detailed above.
-Motor vehicles are considered to be deadly and dangerous weapons, in these types of cases.
-In this case, the person drives in such a manner or deliberately tries to run over someone, keeping negative intentions in his mind.
-Definitely, if someone is driving with irresponsible nature without caring for the safety of others around him, he can be ticketed and taken to jail because of the motor vehicle assault.
+Another type of assault, motor vehicle assault, differs from the ones detailed above.
+Motor vehicles are considered deadly and dangerous weapons in these types of cases.
+In this case, the person drives in such a manner or deliberately tries to run over someone, keeping hostile intentions in mind.
+Suppose someone is irresponsible without caring for the safety of others around him.
+In that case, he can be ticketed and taken to jail because of the motor vehicle assault.

-In addition to this, negative comments, staring, or pointing could also be considered assault these days.
-If someone has been charged with one of these types of assault, it is usually more difficult to prove in a court of law.
+In addition, negative comments, staring, or pointing could also be considered assault these days.
+If someone has been charged with one of these types of assault, it is usually more challenging to prove in a court of law.